davebenson/doom4-walkthrough/README.md

 There should be a octagonal structure with 2 Platforms, a Lower one and an Upper one.
 Jump to the Lower Platform.
 Now, look left for some green marker lights on the cliff-like rocks.
-Jump up a few of them (follow the green strip lights), and on to the Upper Platform.
+Jump up a few of them (follow the green marker lights), and on to the Upper Platform.

 Now, look for an broken bridge - jump there and cross another small bridge, to your first Rune Challenge: "Vacuum".
+This challenge is not too bad, and the rewards are quite good, so you should do it.
+Time is really of the essence on this challenge.

+After succeeding at the Rune Challenge, the Rune is NOT automatically equipped, so go to the Rune section of your Dossier and select the Vacuum Rune.

 If you want, grab the ammo on the right pathway, but the mission continues to the left.

-In front of a closed door, you'll see some Health and Ammo.
+In front of a closed door, you'll see some Health and Ammo, and a Codex Entry "Environments / Argent Facility".
-Less obviously, befind some barrels to the left, is a Classic Doom Level Lever.
+Less obviously, befind some barrels to the left, is a Classic Doom Level Lever - the lever is in the dark and hard to see.
-Pull it: the level itself will be easy to see ahead.
+Pull it: the "retro" level itself will be easy to see ahead.

 ## Mission 4: Fight: Gore Hallway
 Enter the automated door to a hallway that has been thoroughly decorated with entrails.
-Midway down this hall, to your right, is (assuming you pulled the lever above) the Secret #?, Classic Map "...".
+Midway down this hall, to your right, is (assuming you pulled the lever above) the Secret #5, Classic Map "Doom - Toxin Refinery".

-Continue out the hall to run into 2 Shielded Guards and a bunch of The Possesseds.
+Continue out the hall to run into 2 Possessed Securities and a bunch of The Possesseds.
 Some Imps will spawn soon; once you kill them you'll get more Imps and a Hell Knight.

 You can retreat into Hall (and it can be a good way to start the fight, say, with a few Grenades).
 But the new monsters will start to spawn behind you, and it may be easier just to stay in the open.